 And this rice recipe is the perfect opportunity to do just that – change it up, seize the day and add this recipe to your Thanksgiving menu!
-It’s gluten-free, full of fall flavours like apple, sage and pine nuts and makes a wonderful Thanksgiving side or alternative to stuffing.
+It’s gluten-free, only 7 Weight Watchers Freestyle Smart Points per serving, full of fall flavours like apple, sage and pine nuts and makes a wonderful Thanksgiving side or alternative to stuffing.
 However, mixing it up has not always served me well.
 I can recall one very bad Thanksgiving dessert decision back in 2008.

 This rice recipe was born out of a rice pilaf I made to accompany a kabob for a cooking competition that ended up as a finalist in the Calgary Co op Freshipe Cook-off back in 2013.
 However, the rice was sooo good that I decided to post it on its own.
 I use dried/dehydrated apples in this dish because they are quicker, there is no peeling, coring or cooking and they give the dish a such a unique texture that really works!

 I haven’t found many easy thanksgiving dinner sides that I’m willing to let into my little Thanksgiving dinner clique, but this one is in!
 However, the disaster of a dessert I tried back in 2008 is not…